wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'the {blackdracopedetotem} Black Dracopedes',
     'the {greendracopedetotem} Green Dracopedes',
     'a{cult} Cult that {cultwants}',
-    'the {deathsheadtotem} Death’s Head Tree',
+    'the {deathsheadtotem} Death’s Head Trees',
     'a {greendragontotem} Green Dragon who {greendragonwants}',
     'a Dryad who {dryadwants}',